 Its $360/month edition allows you to host webinars with up to 3000 attendees.

 Airmeet is a virtual events platform where you can host webinars.
-The software emphasises on giving you the power to run and monetize your events while keeping your audience engaged.
+The software emphasizes giving you the power to run and monetize your events while keeping your audience engaged.
 Airmeet has a free social webinar plan that is suitable if you want to try out the platform first before committing to one.

 In this plan, you will be able to host webinars with up to 100 registrants monthly.
-You'll also be able to record webinars and have access to features such as webinar recordings, ticketing, chat, Q&S, polls and speed networking.
+You'll also be able to record webinars and have access to features such as webinar recordings, ticketing, chat, Q&S, polls, and speed networking.

-The next plan is the Social Webinar plan which starts at $99/month with additional features like event analytics, custom registration forms and on-demand replays.
+The next plan is the Social Webinar plan which starts at $99/month with additional features like event analytics, custom registration forms, and on-demand replays.

 Dreamcast is a virtual event platform that offers highly customizable and interactive solutions.
-It comes in 3 plans: Basic, Lite and Pro, with a free trial for each plan.
+It comes in 3 plans: Basic, Lite, and Pro, with a free trial for each plan.
 This means you'll be able to try the features of the more premium plans before committing!

 In the Basic plan, you'll be able to enjoy features such as auto mailers for confirmations and event reminders, event analytics, a virtual conference hall/auditorium, a login registration page with a countdown timer, and a server that can accommodate up to 1000 pax.